• Skip to primary navigation

 See the recipe card for quantities.

-Flat lay of ingredients for vegan Cuban picadillo, including Impossible plant-based ground beef, diced potatoes, bell pepper, onion, garlic, tomato sauce, veggie broth, olives, capers, bay leaf, oregano, cumin, and cinnamon.
+Flat lay of labeled ingredients for vegan Cuban picadillo, including plant-based ground beef, diced potatoes, bell pepper, onion, garlic, tomato sauce, veggie broth, olives, capers, bay leaf, oregano, cumin, and cinnamon.
+It also has the words "+oil, salt, and black pepper."

 • bell pepper - red pepper or green peppers work well in this recipe